ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 You might need to take your storage volume back to a specific point in time because of user-error or data corruption.

-1. Unmount and detach your storage volume from the host to ensure the host is not connecting to the volume during the restore for any reason.
+1. Unmount and detach your storage volume from the host to ensure that the host is not connected to the volume during the restore.
    - [Unmounting {{site.data.keyword.blockstorageshort}} volumes on a Linux&reg; server](/docs/BlockStorage?topic=BlockStorage-mountingRHEL8#unmountingLin)
    - [Unmounting {{site.data.keyword.blockstorageshort}} volumes on a Microsoft server](/docs/BlockStorage?topic=BlockStorage-mountingWindows#unmountingWin)
 2. Go to the [{{site.data.keyword.cloud}} console](/login){: external}.
 From the menu, select **Classic Infrastructure** ![Classic icon](../icons/classic.svg "Classic").